Master Wire Gauges with Draw Plates and Draw Plate Tips

 Answer 1:

-Pull wire through the holes in a metal draw plate to make your wire a narrower shape
+Pulling wire through the holes of a metal draw plate narrows its shape.

 Answer contributed by Dale "Cougar" Armstrong